-Periodic synchronization is activated for Profile B. As in Profile A, Endpoints are set as synchronized for 300 seconds when receiving a synchronization response and enter the piggybacking state at the halfway point of the synchronized period, 150 seconds.
-If no synchronization responses are received within the synchronized period, JOIN command described in Section 3.2.2.2. is sent due to activation of periodical synchronization.
+Periodic synchronization is activated for Profile B. As in Profile A, Endpoints are set as synchronized for 300 s when receiving a synchronization response and enter the piggybacking state at the halfway point of the synchronized period, 150 s.
+If no synchronization responses are received within the synchronized period, JOIN command described in Section 3.2.2.2 is sent due to the activation of periodic synchronization.